shoutsfromduluth/shoutsfromduluth.github.io/content/lupines/index.md

 Lupines, big-leafed lupine, *Lupinus polyphyllus*, supposedly pronounced "LEW-pin" but everyone I know says "LEW-pine".
 [Apparently](https://en.wiktionary.org/wiki/lupin#English) named for a fang-like structure in the inner flower.
-I once read that they were once used to poison wolves.
+I think I read that they were once used to poison wolves.

 I've [just
 learned](https://www.minnesotawildflowers.info/flower/large-leaved-lupine) that